 Pillows – Personal preference is huge here, but whichever type of pillow they like, we highly recommend an allergy-resistant pillow or encasement as well.
 Somehow, although they may not have suffered from allergies at home, they will be living in a whole new environment and it can’t hurt to play it safe.

 Backrest pillow – We used to call them husbands when I was in college, but either way they are still very useful.
-Your student will appreciate being comfortable when they are up late studying.
+Your students will appreciate being comfortable when they are up late studying.

 Throw blanket – This kind of goes hand-in-hand with the backrest pillow; it’s all part of the coziness they will be grateful for when reading and studying.